 Click Edit to the left of the Retained earnings account name:

-Your chart of accounts will now show the new name, with the original, default name below in gray, revealing the automatic origin of the account.
+Your chart of accounts will now show the new name, with the original, default name in gray strike-through text, revealing the automatic origin of the account:

 Your Balance Sheet will show a very straightforward equity account structure: